 July: A Month for Content

 I have been known to panic when a post doesn’t get as many views or likes, so I make a few more posts than normal to try and bulk up views.
-I get in my head and think that quantity will beat quality, and that is not the case.
+Then, I get in my head and think that quantity will beat quality, and that is not the case.
 I want to write good posts that are relatable as well as entertaining, but it’s easy to get defeated when you start to obsess over the numbers.

-I want to remind myself that good quality takes time, and posting twice a week is enough.
+It’s time to remind myself that good quality takes time, and posting twice a week is enough.
 If I can plan ahead, maybe I can do 3 posts a week.
 I just want to find a balance with writing good content and spending time with my family.
 I don’t want to become exhausted trying to juggle too much.
 As a SAHM, I made a promise to myself to post what is good, and then set my phone down.
 I want to be present for these moments while my kids are still young.
 I have to remind myself that quality is the best route.

 August: A Month to Focus on Other Bloggers

-I love supporting others with the same dreams and goals as myself.
+Honestly, I love supporting others with the same dreams and goals as myself.
 I used to think everyone would be in serious competition and be mean but that definitely is not the case.
 I’ve been so blessed to find some amazing blogs and from that, friends.
 I will always promote my blog and my efforts, but I believe I need to spend more time celebrating some of the wonderful blogs and bloggers out there.
 Community can help build everyone up, and that’s an important value I’ve learned.

 September: A Month to Expand